Intelligence in every question

 - Consult — Your AI assistant that explains and clarifies concepts throughout the platform.

-- Smart Practice — AI analyzes your performance to create targeted question sessions focused on your weak areas.
+- Smart Practice — AI analyzes your performance patterns to create targeted question sessions focused on your knowledge gaps.

-- Smart Review — Builds personalized study materials from questions you miss.
+- Smart Review — Automatically generates personalized study materials from concepts you've missed, helping you retain what matters most.

-- Consult — An on-demand AI tutor that explains and clarifies concepts while you study.
+- Consult — An on-demand AI assistant that explains and clarifies concepts in context while you study.